- 8 YEARS TRACK-RECORD IN SENEGAL SINCE 2011 & Pilot project in Bolivia

-In 2012, it appeared to SFW that in addition to their efficient machine, a business model under a good governance needed to be developed.
-Thus, they initiated the foundation A2W in 2012 for that purpose.
+For that reason, they initiated the foundation to run the project.
 It enables a distinction between the technical and the non-profit aspects of the project.
 Since then, A2W has been recognized as a foundation of public interest.

-The foundation manages drinking water treatment programs associated with the creation of jobs in developing countries.
-The foundation is currently involved in a project in Senegal and is also preparing other projects.
+The foundation manages safe drinking water treatment programs associated with the creation of jobs in developing countries.
+The foundation is currently involved in projects in Senegal and in Bolivia.

 How does it work?